-Expressions and coefficients for the laser noise in these configurations are reported in App.~\ref{app:laser_phase_noise}, \ref{app:noise_coefficients} and Table \ref{tab:coeffs}.
+Expressions and coefficients for the laser noise in these configurations are reported in Appendix~\ref{app:laser_phase_noise}, \ref{app:noise_coefficients} and Table~\ref{tab:coeffs}.
 Intermediate values are also possible, depending on the available technology and specific layout constraints.

 The second term in Eq.~\ref{eq:noise_1laser} accounts for the fibers noise and depends on the environment where they are placed: metropolitan fibers affected by vehicle traffic and buildings vibrations show larger levels of noise than cables of similar length in country areas or seafloors.
 Similarly, suspended cables are found to be noisier than buried cables \cite{clivati2018}.
 Finally, the fiber noise may exhibit peaks around mechanical resonances of hosting infrastructures.
 Reasonable scaling rules hold for buried cables, which are the majority of those used for telecommunications on regional areas, under the assumption that the noise is uncorrelated with position and homogeneously distributed along the fiber.
 In this case, the noise can be assumed to scale linearly with the fiber length $L$ via an empirical coefficient $l$ \cite{williams2008}, and its expression includes a faster roll-off above a characteristic cut-off Fourier frequency $f_\text{c}'$: